 As a member of this team, you will play a vital role in providing specialized support and direct patient care for patients with complex medical and/or psychosocial needs.
-It involves partnering with Cancer Center staff to provide collaborative care and planning for challenging patient needs related to cancer diagnosis, treatment, and decision-making.
-This particular assignment primarily supports the following oncology patient populations: head and neck, gastrointestinal, pancreatic, endocrine, and cancer of unknown primary.
+It involves partnering with Rogel Cancer Center staff to provide collaborative care and planning for challenging patient needs related to cancer diagnosis, treatment, and decision-making.
+This particular assignment primarily supports the following oncology patient populations: breast, neuro-onc, surg-onc, melanoma and cutaneous.

 The Department of Social Work strives to foster an environment of respect, diversity and inclusion; a place where every person feels valued and can thrive.

 What Perks and Benefits Can You Look Forward to?